 Hello.
-I’m John Evarts, a photographer in the San Diego, California, metro area.
+I’m John Evarts, a photographer in the Southern California area.
 Over the years, I have used 35mm slides, 35mm B&W, medium format B&W, and digital media for my images.
-My first film camera was a Minolta SRT-101; my first digital camera was a Kodak, DC260 – 1.6 MP, 3x optical.
+My first film camera was a Minolta SRT-101; my first digital camera was a Kodak, DC260 – 1.6 MP, 3x optical zoom.

-I now photograph with a Canon 5D mk IV and I still (occassionally) use my Pentax 645 for film.
+I now photograph with a Canon 5D mk IV.
 I put most of my digital work on the web or in slide shows, but I also make prints, and I made one self-published book.

 Most of my photography is from my various travels, both domestic and international.
 For a long time I have loved street shooting, although I didn’t give it that label.
 (And it doesn’t quite apply to the Paris Metro – substreet shooting, I guess.)
 I find that shooting in urban environments is deeply gratifying and engaging.

 I’m primarily self-taught, using both books and practice to learn all of the different steps.
 A few years back I attended a one-week photographic workshop in Havana, concentrating on street shooting, and it changed me in many ways.
 I felt my work significantly improved, and the trip increased my pleasure and desire for doing street shooting.
 I also benefited more than I ever anticipated from working with the all of the other photographers in the workshop, and the instructors were wonderful.
 So, I will be looking for more seminars and workshops, in addition to trips that I make with my wife, Cynthia.
 It is thanks to her that I have been able to do all that I have.